 Hampton Roads is an ideal destination for travelers seeking coastal views, fresh seafood, and endless fun.
 Located within 750 miles of most of the U.S. population, the region’s appeal spans well beyond Virginia as a favored place for summer getaways and exciting things to do, from theme parks to historic attractions.
 Here are places you should take your family when visiting the region.

-Considered the Birthplace of Colonial America, Hampton Roads is home to the “Historic Triangle” of Williamsburg, Jamestown, and Yorktown—three cities of close proximity and historical significance.
-You can easily spend one day in each of these cities to explore their rich histories.
+Considered the Birthplace of Colonial America, Hampton Roads is home to the Historic Triangle of Williamsburg, Jamestown, and Yorktown — three cities of close proximity and historical significance.
+You can easily spend a day in each of these cities to explore their rich histories.

 Another historic site in the region is Cape Henry Lighthouse, the fourth-oldest lighthouse in the U.S. Dating from 1792, it was the first federally funded construction project for the new U.S. government.
-A second lighthouse was built nearby in 1881 due to concerns about the stability of the first lighthouse.
+A second lighthouse was built nearby in 1881 due to concerns about the stability of the first building.

 Beaches & Waterfront Activities in Hampton Roads